When you claim to have created the world’s cleanest plant-based protein powder like we do, you better darn well know a thing or two about clean eats.

 I disagree with both and I’ll tell you why in a minute.

 First, here’s my definition of clean eating:

-A whole food, plant-focused diet that’s low in sugar and refined carbohydrates.
+A whole food, plant-focused diet that’s low in sugar, refined carbohydrates, and other artificial ingredients.

 The body of evidence that supports the health benefits of eating this way is enormous.
 So maybe eating “clean” is just another label … but it’s one that I believe can be of real, tangible benefit to people who don’t know how to eat healthy (or who do but aspire to eat better).